Annapoornaaradhya/Annapoornaaradhya/README.md

 - 🧠 **Currently diving deep into:** Machine Learning, Artificial Intelligence, and Cloud Computing.
 - 💻 **Building:** AI-powered tools to solve real-world problems, web apps, and cool projects that make an impact.
-- 🎓 **Hackathon Geek:** Participated in Google Girl Hackathon, NASA Space Apps Challenge, and HacktoberFest 2024.
+- 🎓 **Hackathon Geek:** Participated in Google Girl Hackathon 24' & 25', NASA Space Apps Challenge, HacktoberFest 2024, and iAccelerate Women's Hackathon by Infosys.
 - 🌍 Member of **Women Techmakers**

 <br />